lawrancej/CompilerDesign/index.md

 ### What is a pushdown automaton?
 A pushdown automaton (PDA) is a finite state machine with [stack](background.md#what-is-a-stack) memory.
 It manipulates a stack by choosing an indexing variable within the stack, a current state, and a symbol at the top of the stack.

+> TODO: It'd be nice to have a picture of a pushdown automaton, in a vector format such as SVG.

 ### What is a deterministic pushdown automaton?